matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 Charles Matthews 2020

-Incorporating contributions from Robyn Steward, Houda Jawhar, Ann-Louise Davidson (#MilieuxMake), Gift Tshuma (Blurring the Boundaries), and with thanks to countless others.
+Incorporating contributions from [Robyn Steward](https://www.robynsteward.com/music), Houda Jawhar, Ann-Louise Davidson ([Education Makers](http://www.educationmakers.ca/)/[#MilieuxMake](http://www.educationmakers.ca/makerspace/)), [Dave Darch](https://alittlelearning.org/), Gift Tshuma ([Blurring the Boundaries](http://blurringtheboundaries.org/)), and with thanks to countless others who have been involved in some way.
 For now, you know who you are…(thank you)...

+[TOC]

-# Disclaimer and important info
+# Disclaimer and development info

-The Instrument Maker library is very much a work in progress and a labour of love — so please don't be surprised if things change around!
+The Instrument Maker library is very much work in progress and a labour of love — so please don't be surprised if things change around!

 Make sure you have the most recent version of this document from [instrumentmaker.org](instrumentmaker.org), and update the software regularly by pulling from GitHub.

-Since you're reading this, chances are you have one the Instrument Maker kits — you might also find this documentation useful: <https://github.com/matthewscharles/instrument-maker/blob/master/documentation/manual/imkits.md>
+Since you're reading this, chances are you have one the Instrument Maker kits — you might also find [this documentation](https://github.com/matthewscharles/instrument-maker/blob/master/documentation/manual/imkits.md) useful.

+A glossary of terms used is available [here](glossary.md).

-If you have any issues with the software, including requests for clarity or additions to this documentation, please use the issues forum: <https://github.com/matthewscharles/instrument-maker/issues>.
+If you have any issues with the software, including requests for clarity or additions to this documentation, please use the [issues forum](https://github.com/matthewscharles/instrument-maker/issues).

-This manual is currently presented a raw MarkDown document.
-As a result, the images vary wildly in size and quality, as does the general layout.
-Please bear with this for now!
-[Experimental  documentation/help files](https://instrumentmaker.org/im-reference/) generated automatically from JSON is also in progress, but will take time to finish up.
+This manual is currently presented a raw [MarkDown](https://www.markdownguide.org/) document.
+As a result, the images vary in size and quality, as does the general layout.

 # Introduction